hiocas/EavesDrop/Contributions.md

   `YOUR-CLIENT-ID` is your client id from the new reddit api app you've created.

   `A-USER-AGENT` is a custom user agent, look at the [rules](https://github.com/reddit-archive/reddit/wiki/api#rules) for what can be used as one
-  (You don't need exactly what's wirtten there since you're just testing things but just make sure it's unique enough).
+  (You don't need exactly what's written there since you're just testing things but just make sure it's unique enough).

   If you're having any troubles with this, you can always ask a question in the [issues page](https://github.com/hiocas/EavesDrop/issues) or dm me on Reddit!
 If not, you can now start coding!